worldbank/dime-r-training/README.md

-# R for Stata users
+# R for Data Analysis

 ## Background
-This material was developed by the [DIME Analytics](https://www.worldbank.org/en/research/dime/data-and-analytics) team as an introduction to R Statistical Package for its staff.
+This material was developed by the [DIME Analytics](https://www.worldbank.org/en/research/dime/data-and-analytics) team as an introduction to R.

 ## Course description
 R is a programming language for statistical analysis and data science.
 It is a powerful and flexible tool widely used among statisticians and data scientists, and has a growing user base in economics research.
 This course is designed to familiarize participants with the language, focusing on common tasks and analysis in development research, and showing how to use R through RStudio, a popular integrated development environment for R.

-The course will build upon comparisons to Stata syntax and requires familiarity with the use of do-files, loops and macros.
-It also assumes some degree of familiarity with DIME's [coding practices](https://dimewiki.worldbank.org/wiki/Stata_Coding_Practices).
+The first sessions of the course will build upon comparisons to Stata syntax and requires familiarity with the use of do-files, loops and locals.
 All sessions are designed to last 90 minutes.
+Participants need to have R and RStudio installed to follow each session.

 ## Training content